grow

 Diné bi Ch’iyáán: NAVAJO TRADITIONAL FOODS POP-UP

-The Dolores Family Project and Good Sam’s Food Pantry are teaming up to distribute Diné traditional foods at two different locations.
+The Dolores Family Project and Good Sam’s Food Pantry teamed up to distribute Diné traditional foods at two different locations in 2023.
+We will be continuing this program through 2024 and 2025.
 Click here to learn more!

 We’ll be sharing cooking tips and meal ideas using ingredients from the pantry.
 Topics include nutrition, food as medicine, food as culture and how to make the most of the ingredients we have.